Bread Dad

 Home

-Brown Sugar Banana Bread (Sugar Crystal Topping)
+Brown Sugar Banana Bread (Sugar Topping)

 Here is an easy brown sugar banana bread recipe.
 It is just like a traditional banana bread… but with a sweeter and slightly richer flavor.
 Moreover, this recipe uses large sugar crystals (turbinado sugar) in order to create a sweet & crunchy “top” to the banana bread.
 This delicious brown sugar banana bread is perfect as a breakfast snack or an easy dinner dessert.
 Your family will love it!